the-xentropy/xencrypt/README.md

 * Super easy to modify to create your own crypter variant
 * Supports recursive layering (crypter crypting the crypted output), tested up to 500 layers.
 * Supports Import-Module as well as standard running as long as the input script also supported it
+* GPLv3 -- Free and open-source!
+* All features in a single file so you can take it with you anywhere!
 * Is despite all of the above not a silver bullet for every configuration -- caveat emptor!

 ## Usage